ZacksTrade rating

 Accounts and Tradable Assets

-At Zacks Trade, investors will find a moderate list of asset classes.
-The broker-dealer offers stocks, options, cryptocurrencies, mutual funds, ETFs, closed-end funds, and fixed income.
-Besides the big American exchanges, there are over-the-counter exchanges and even some foreign exchanges like the London Stock Exchange.
-An account has to be enabled for foreign trading before it can actually trade on one of these foreign exchanges.
+At Zacks Trade, investors will discover a moderate range of asset classes.
+The broker offers stocks, options, cryptocurrencies, mutual funds, ETFs, closed-end funds, and fixed-income securities.
+Beyond the major American exchanges, there are also over-the-counter markets and some foreign exchanges, such as the London Stock Exchange.
+An account must be set up for international trading before it can actually trade on one of these foreign exchanges.

-Every account at Zacks Trade is a self-directed one.
+All Zacks Trade accounts are self-directed.
 There is no investment-advisory service.
-A brokerage account will have to have some sort of tax structure, and Zacks Trade has a few of them.
-Examples include joint, custodial, individual, trust, and retirement.
-There are several choices for professional traders, too.
-These include proprietary trading groups and hedge funds.
+A brokerage account must have a tax category, and Zacks Trade provides several options, including joint, custodial, individual, trust, and retirement.
+It also accommodates professional traders, like proprietary trading groups and hedge funds.

-Positions of securities inside a Zacks Trade account are protected by the Securities Investor Protection Corporation (SIPC) up to $500,000 per separate capacity.
+Securities positions in a Zacks Trade account are covered by SIPC (Securities Investor Protection Corporation) up to $500,000 per separate capacity.

 Pricing

-Zacks Trade caters to day traders, and this emphasis has several implications.
-First, trades are not commission free.
-Second, there is a $15 monthly fee for accounts with less than $25,000 in assets.
-A customer can bypass this inactivity fee if they generate $15 in trading commissions per month.
-There is also a minimum opening deposit of $250.
+Zacks Trade focuses on day traders, which affects its pricing in various ways.
+First, trades do not have zero commissions.
+Second, there is a $15 monthly charge for accounts with under $25,000 in assets.
+Clients can avoid this inactivity fee by generating $15 or more in trading commissions each month.
+The minimum opening deposit is $250.

-Every stock or ETF trade at Zacks costs $0.01 per share with a $1 minimum.
-This price assumes the stock has a market price of at least $1.00.
-Below that, the commission is 1% of trade value with a $1 minimum commission.
+Every stock or ETF trade costs $0.01 per share with a $1 minimum, provided the stock is at least $1.00.
+Below that price, the commission is 1% of the trade value, with a $1 minimum.

-Option contracts are $1 for the first contract and $0.75 for each additional contract in a single trade.
-There are no fees for exercises and assignments.
-Zacks Trade is one of the few brokerage houses we know of to charge nothing extra for broker-assisted trades.
+Option trades cost $1 for the first contract and $0.75 per contract for each additional contract in the same trade.
+Exercises and assignments are free.
+Zacks Trade is among the few brokers that do not charge extra for trades placed through a live broker.

-Crypto trades have a $1.75 minimum and a maximum of 1% of trade value.
-Mutual funds are $27.50 per side.
+Crypto transactions have a $1.75 minimum and a maximum fee of 1% of the trade amount.
+Mutual funds cost $27.50 per transaction.

 Margin